wearscript/wearscript-android/doc/reference.rst

 * WS.wifiScan(): Request a wifi scan.
 * WS.wifiOff()
-* WS.serverConnect(String server, String callback): Connects to the WearScript server, if given '{{WSUrl}}' as the server it will substitute the user configured server.
+* WS.serverConnect(String server, Function callback): Connects to the WearScript server, if given '{{WSUrl}}' as the server it will substitute the user configured server.
 Some commands require a server connection.

   * Callback takes no parameters and is called when a connection is made, if there is a reconnection it will be called again.